Nonreciprocity and odd viscosity in chiral active fluids: Materials and Methods

 where $W$ is a smooth function such as a Gaussian or a Heaviside function that obeys $\int\D\vecr W(\vecr)=1$.

-We, however, are not interested in this homogenization procedure (which we refer to as usual), but rather in performing spatial averages within cells of volume $\Delta V$, see Fig.~\ref{fig:CG}.
-In this process of averaging we disregard any intra-cell information.
-This intra-cell information, is the cause of (thermal) fluctuations, which can be added to our hydrodynamic equations~\cite{LLstat}.
+We, however, are not interested in this homogenization procedure (which we refer to as usual), but rather in performing spatial averages within cells of volume $\Delta V$ (defined by the width of $W$), see Fig.~\ref{fig:CG}.
+In this process of averaging we disregard any other intra-cell information.
+This extra intra-cell information, is the cause of (thermal) fluctuations, which can be added to our hydrodynamic equations~\cite{LLstat}.
 We discuss this briefly in the end of the kinetic theory derivation below.
 Our aim is to approximate, within such CG volume, functions of the form: